 North Central Kiwanis Memorial Fund Tuition Scholarship

 Are you or were you a Camp Casey Counselor or Nurse?
 Are you still in school?
-If you answered yes, then plan to apply in August, or sooner, for the North Central Kiwanis Memorial Fund Scholarship!
+If you answered yes, then we encourage you to apply for the North Central Kiwanis Memorial Fund Scholarship!
 Applicants must be students currently enrolled in an accredited program at a college, university, or technical program.
 Or, in the case of our nurses who need to continue their education updates for licensure, enrollment in an accredited continuing education class or program.

 North Central Kiwanis Memorial Fund Mission Statement (DBA Kiwanis Camp Casey)